The Market Failure

 The true test of an advisor is the results it achieves for its investors, clients, partners, investee companies and itself.

 Listed here are funds we created, and those co-managed with others.
 Each link takes you to a summary of the market failure solved by our funds.

-Increase the Supply of Capital and Improve Total Returns: Canada, $C100MM AUM
+Canada: Increase the Supply of Capital and Improve Total Returns $C100MM AUM

-Eliminate Waste and Learning Curve Costs: W. Europe, $5MM AUM
+W. Europe: Eliminate Waste and Learning Curve Costs $5MM AUM

-Catalyze Investment into Emerging Markets: East Africa $5MM AUM
+East Africa: Catalyze Investment into Emerging Markets $5MM AUM

-Develop Emerging Markets for Private Sector Investment: Kazakhstan
+Kazakhstan: Develop Emerging Markets for Private Sector Investment

-Make Technology ‘Customer and Investor’ Ready: Kazakhstan $75MM AUM
+Kazakhstan: Make Technology ‘Customer and Investor’ Ready $75MM AUM

-“Consider Innovative Ventures as your investment advisor and partner in planning and executing new investment schemes.
+“Consider IVI as your investment advisor and partner in planning and executing new investment schemes.
 We can help you avoid the learning costs that even skilled investors inadvertently incur when executing new investment programs.”

 1These funds are all clickable links to the one-page descriptions of these funds.